arvpUofA/video_labeler/README.md

 Draw the initial ROI and press **Enter**.
 Wherever the tracker fails, press **r** and redraw that frame.
 Once everything is good, press **Esc** to abort and save ROI file.

+If the output_file specified already contains ROIs, these will be loaded up into the labeler.

 *Note: the tool requires a starting ROI on the first frame.
 If there is no object for tagging the first frame, create an arbitrary ROI and then run the tracker.
 Later use **x** to remove ROI's where no objects exist.*

 ### Controls